 A major goal of the BioEnergy Producers Association is to promote the development of a comprehensive policy and constructive regulatory environment for bioenergy production in the State of California–initiatives that prioritize biobased industry growth, and further national biomass research and development policy objectives for energy security, pollution abatement, and rural economic development.
-It legislation has been formally endorsed by approximately 100 stakeholders.
+Over the years, its legislation has been formally endorsed by more than 100 stakeholders.

 Its goal is to educate the public about the environmental and economic benefits of biobased industries, and to pursue broad-based coalitions that will promote their introduction throughout the state.